 Jen Haskins Law is a one-stop shop for all your Medicaid needs.
 The firm has an in-house Medicaid application counselor who can help you build a strong Medicaid application, all while Jennifer Moore works alongside you in building a Miller Trust that meets your needs.
 Why work with several firms or attorneys on your Medicaid issue when you can work with one that handles it all?

-Contact Jen Haskins Law today to get started on your Medicaid application and Miller Trust.
+Contact Jen Haskins Law today at 478-280-9001 to get started on your Medicaid application and Miller Trust.

 "Thank you so much for being you!"- Former Client